Standard-DAO/playbook/style guide/javascript/README.md

 Browser compatibility in javascript is a difficult problem.
 Use [webpack](https://webpack.js.org/) for bundling JS code for cross-browser compatibility.

-## 9. Compiled JS in CKAN Classic

-It is [more or less well documented](https://docs.ckan.org/en/2.8/theming/javascript.html) how to include modular non-compiled JS code in CKAN.
-However, including larger JS libraries and compiled JS code requires additional forethought.

-In addition to the javascript module pattern provided by CKAN Classic, CKAN additionally provides its own system for managing static resources -- [fanstatic](http://www.fanstatic.org/en/latest/).
-While fanstatic is idiosyncratic and not designed with modern JS ecosystems in mind, it is an effective way to include larger JS builds in CKAN extensions.

 To some degree, these practices remain open to experimentation and improvement.

 Some heuristics:

 * Maintain modular javascript applications and libraries in separate repositories, where appropriate.
-* Use [Create React App](https://github.com/facebook/create-react-app) to create React-based widgets / "SPA"s / embeddable standalone applications (for example [the data explorer application](https://github.com/datopian/data-explorer)) in React
+* Use [Create React App](https://github.com/facebook/create-react-app) to create React-based widgets / "SPA"s / embeddable standalone applications
-* For library code and other code that is not embeddable as a standalone app, use webpack to create exports with the appropriate browser compatibility requirements.
-Then use fanstatic to manage the compiled JS in CKAN.
-See [ckanext-querytool](https://github.com/datopian/ckanext-querytool) for an example of how this can be done.